Loading

 While McKale Center was being built at the University of Arizona, the Wildcats briefly considered playing some of its 1971-72 men's basketball games at Tucson Arena, but eventually decided against doing so, opting to remain in Bear Down Gymnasium until McKale Center was ready.

-The arena also hosted a concert played by Elvis Presley on November 9, 1972.
-He would return again on June 1, 1976.
+The arena also hosted concerts by Elvis Presley on November 9, 1972 and June 1, 1976.
+He previous had performed at the Tucson Rodeo Grounds on June 10, 1956.

 Ventriloquist and comedian Jeff Dunham hosted a show at the arena as part of his "Seriously!?" tour on October 3, 2021.